Anthony Reyes

 Anthony Loza Reyes (born October 16, 1981) is an American former professional baseball pitcher who played five seasons in Major League Baseball (MLB).
 He pitched primarily as a starting pitcher for the St. Louis Cardinals and Cleveland Indians.
 Reyes attended the University of Southern California (USC), before the Cardinals selected him in the 15th round of the 2003 MLB draft, and made his major league debut on August 9, 2005.
 During his playing career, Reyes threw and batted right-handed, stood 6 ft 2 in tall, and weighed 230 lb.

 A native of Whittier, California, Reyes became the Cardinals' top prospect in their minor league system.
 As a rookie, he was a member of the Cardinals' 2006 World Series championship team, including starting Game 1.
 Following his playing career, he became a firefighter for the Los Angeles County Fire Department.

 High school

 Reyes attended California High School in Whittier, California.
-He was once considered too small to be a pitcher, but proved the coaches wrong and played varsity and went on to USC.
+Once considered too small to be a pitcher, Reyes went 7–1 with a 1.61 ERA as a senior, earning Del Rey League Co-Pitcher of the Year honors.
 He goes back to California High during the off season to practice and stays in touch with the coaches.